Justin-12138/Justin-12138.github.io/pages/contact.md

 # Contact

-You may contact me [through my email](mailto:l.nguyen.paul@gmail.com) or [tweet at me](https://twitter.com/intent/tweet?text=%40paululele) if you have any questions or would like to bring up any issues.
+You may contact me [through my Tiktok](https://www.douyin.com/user/MS4wLjABAAAAf0ZRgZKmK9Aqo7bb9C-qkpSv_Y59SP8cv_ih_czvgZY) or [Youtube at me](https://www.youtube.com/@user-mn6by9xi2e) if you have any questions or would like to bring up any issues.